jennifermulroy/12-NLP/README.md

 # Natural Language Processing Techniques

 In this assignment, fundamental natural language processing techniques from the `Natural Language Tool Kit (NLTK)` library were applied to the latest news articles featuring Bitcoin and Ethereum.
-The news was pulled from the [newsapi](https://newsapi.org/), and a number of factors were analyzed; sentiment, common words, phrases, organizations, and entities mentioned in aticles.
+The news was pulled from the [newsapi](https://newsapi.org/), and a number of factors were analyzed; sentiment, common words, phrases, organizations, and entities mentioned in articles.

 1. [News Sentiment Analysis](#News-Sentiment-Analysis)
 1. [Tokenizer](#Tokenizer)